Mohammed Salisu: International career

 In April 2021, during an interview with MozzartSport Kenya, Salisu stated that he would be proud to play for the national team, but also that he felt like it was not the right time for him to play, as he wanted to focus on his club career, instead.
 In July 2022, the president of the Ghana FA, Kurt Okraku, officially announced that Salisu had finally agreed to represent the Black Stars.

 Salisu made his debut for Ghana on 23 September 2022, as a second-half substitute in a 3–0 friendly defeat against Brazil.
-On 17 November 2022, Salisu scored his first goal in a friendly against Switzerland, which Ghana won 2–0.
+He scored his first goal for the Black Stars in a 2–0 friendly win against Switzerland on 17 November.

+On 14 November 2022, Salisu was named in Ghana's final squad for the 2022 FIFA World Cup in Qatar.
+He started in central defence in all three of the team's matches and scored the opening goal of the team's 3–2 win over South Korea.

+On 1 January 2024, he was named in the Ghanaian squad for the 2023 Africa Cup of Nations.
+He has been in the starting line-up for both of Ghana's matches thus far: a 2–1 loss to Cape Verde and a 2–2 draw with Egypt.